 At SCCA, Dr. Martins says, "We focus on treating the patient, not on making him or her feel guilty for having smoked."
 At the same time, "It is never too late to stop smoking.
 Even people who have already been diagnosed with lung cancer can benefit from quitting smoking."

-Dr. Martins, a native of Brazil, is medical director of Thoracic/Head and Neck Oncology and medical director of Outpatient Services at SCCA, and an associate professor of medicine at the University of Washington School of Medicine.
+Dr. Martins, a native of Brazil, is medical director of Thoracic/Head and Neck Oncology and medical director of Outpatient Services at SCCA, and a professor of medicine at the University of Washington School of Medicine.

 After completing medical school in Brazil, Dr. Martins came to the United States for further training.
 He did a fellowship in hematology/oncology at Massachusetts General Hospital and Harvard Medical School while also earning a master's degree in public health at Harvard in 1998.

 Dr. Martins then returned to Brazil, where he was chief of medical oncology at the Brazilian National Cancer Institute in Rio de Janeiro until he accepted his present positions at SCCA and the University of Washington.
 He arrived in Seattle in February 2004.

 Dr. Martins and his wife have two daughters.